 Pre-March 1986 applies to RRIFs that were set up before 1986 and were never amended.

-A qualifying RRIF has never received any property as consideration other than transfers from another qualifying RRIF and was set up:
+A qualifying RRIF has never received an exchange of property other than transfers from another qualifying RRIF and was set up:

 Before 1986 and never revised or amended.